Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 Threesomes, foursomes, orgies, and other group sex configurations are tremendously popular fantasies that strike a chord with many people.
 In fact, according to some sources, having a threesome is the most popular sexual fantasy for people of all genders!

-Actually having group sex is certainly possible, and it’s something I personally enjoy very much.
+Actually having group sex is certainly possible, and it’s something many people enjoy very much.
 However, there are many considerations to take into account if you’ve never done it before: jealousy and insecurities, navigating multiple people’s boundaries, and the ways in which your relationship may change are just some of them.

 If you’re not ready to go there for real, or prefer to keep it in the realm of fantasy, then you can use a sex toy to simulate your group sex desires without the emotional or relational risk.
 Realistic dildos, sex dolls, and lifelike pussy-style strokers are ideal for this type of fantasy.